Bourbon Blueberry Basil Doughnuts

 Allow to double in size, 5 to 20 minutes, checking every 5 minutes to see if they are ready.
 You’ll know the doughnuts have proofed properly when you touch one lightly with your fingertip.
 If it springs back right away, it needs more time.

-While the doughnuts are rising, preheat the vegetable oil (to taste) in a heavy-duty pot until it registers 360 degrees F. It should have at least 2 inches of oil.
+While the doughnuts are rising, preheat the Vegetable Oil in a heavy-duty pot until it registers 360 degrees F. It should have at least 2 inches of oil.
 Carefully drop in the doughnuts a few at a time.
 Do not overcrowd the pot.

 Fry for 1 to 2 minutes on each side, or until light golden brown.
 Drain the excess oil and transfer to a cooling rack.
 Continue until all the doughnuts are fried.

 Allow to cool and make the glaze.
 In a food processor, pulse the blueberries until a smooth liquid forms and the berries are completely broken down.
-Add the basil and bourbon (3 tbsp) and pulse once more until completely smooth.
+Add the basil and Bourbon and pulse once more until completely smooth.

 In a large bowl, combine the Powdered Sugar and blueberry mixture (a spoonful at a time) until the glaze is smooth and the perfect dipping consistency.
 Whisk until desired consistency is reached.